 There are various types of cookies: session cookies, persistent cookies and others.
 A session cookie exists only in temporary memory while the user navigates the website.
 If the browser gets closed the session cookie gets deleted.

-When you visit a website that uses persistent cookies for the first time, a cookie is downloaded onto your electronic device.
-The next time you visit that website, your computer/tablet/phone checks to see if the website stored such a cookie in your browser from previous visits.
-The site then knows that you have been there before and uses this information.
+When you visit a website for the first time that uses persistent cookies, a persistent cookie gets downloaded onto your browsers storage.
+The next time you visit that website, the website checks the browsers storage for such a cookie from previous visits.
+Then the site knows that you have been there before and uses this information.
 Our website reads for instance from such a Cookie the language you selected the last time.

 Session storage is a storage concept developed after cookies were integrated into web browsers.
 The session storage was developed to allow to store more data than cookies can store.

 We explain you in the next chapter how our website handles cookies and session storage.